Eagle Force

-Eagle Force was a 2+3/4 in die-cast action figure military-themed toy line marketed by Mego Corporation in the 1980s in the United States.
+Eagle Force is a brand of 2+3/4 in die-cast action figure military-themed line marketed by Mego Corporation in the 1980s in the United States.
 Produced during Ronald Reagan's first term as president, the Eagle Force toy line was marketed to send the message that the United States was not going to be "pushed around" anymore.

 Designed by Bill Baron and Paul Kirchner, Eagle Force was similar to the G.I.
 Joe: A Real American Hero toy line, which was being developed by Hasbro during the same period.